-It’s a giant con game they play, compulsively attention seeking.
+It is a giant con game they play, compulsively attention-seeking.
 Their key aim is having total emotional, psychological, physical, spiritual, sexual, and ultimately financial control of their victims.

 In order to avoid being manipulated by them, the only real way to do it is to completely limit and avoid personal contact.
 All sources of inroad to have news of them delivered by Flying Monkeys to a victim’s ear should also be limited.

 Pretending the image of the person a victim loved, cared for, or at one time respected is deceased is a helpful coping strategy.
 Mourning the loss of the idea of the relationship ever having been actually real truly can help a Love Fraud victim recover their sense of emotional sanity and self when it comes to dealing with breaking free from the psychological addiction to interacting with toxic people.